Stooa/Stooa/README.md

 It is an ideal dialogue method for communities, educational environements, or companies looking to improve their employee experience.

+Create your first fishbowl for free in https://stooa.com.

 ## Code of Conduct

 Help us keep the Stooa Community open and inclusive.
 Please read and follow our [Code of Conduct][conduct].